GavinVasandani/riscv_cpu_gv/personal-statements/xuhan.md

 - ## Pipelining
     - 4 registers is added to the top level.
-I was resiponsible for the **execute** and **Memory Read/Write** stage.
+I was resiponsible for the **fetch** and **Decode** stage.
 The main challenge in this part was the designing process.
 We have introduced new signal which is not mentioned in lecture.
 I also need to communicate with Gavin about splitting ALU into 3 parts.
 This is because parts of ALU was for **Decode**, **Execute** and **Memory Read/Write** stages.
 There should be 1 register between each stage.
 My work also include debugging after we connected all registers.

 - ## Mistakes and Experience
     - **Challenges:** The main challenge encountered during the development of the control unit was the complexity of the decoding logic.
 The lookup table had to be found in the risc-v spec, which was a time-consuming process.
 Additionally, I need to understand how the whole CPU work in order to think about what control signal to output.
     - **Mistakes:** When I was testing my top level control.sv, I realized it is combinational logic unlike other components.
 I have to add a tempory clk signal for testing.
 In terms of logic, there was a case I haven't thought about - For subtract operation, the **funct7[5]** should be 1.
 However **funct7[5]** could also be in immediate signal for add operation, which is considered as same set in ALUDecoder.
 This leads to error in special cases.
 This was solved by include **op[5]** in ALUDecoder.
-    - **Experience:**